 The Indo-Pacific, Caribbean and the Red Sea are where most of the corals in the aquarium trade are collected.
 Perhaps the easiest way to find out is to ask the LFS or OLS where you purchased your corals where the corals were shipped from.

-Since most aquarium corals are collected from the Indo-Pacific and the Caribbean where the water temperatures are routinely between 85 and 89 degrees Fahrenheit, perhaps you may not need to get too concerned as long as your tank temps do not rise above this level.
+Since most aquarium corals are collected from the Indo-Pacific and the Caribbean where the water temperatures are routinely between 85 and 89 F, perhaps you may not need to get too concerned as long as your tank temps do not rise above this level.

 Risks of High Temperatures